NCAS-CMS/cf-python/docs/source/recipes.rst

           Bounds:units = 'days since 1900-1-1'
           Bounds:Data(1452, 2) = [[1901-01-01 00:00:00, ..., 2022-01-01 00:00:00]] gregorian

-8. Calculate and plot the area weighted mean surface temperature using the `~cf.Field.collapse` method:
+8. Calculate and plot the area weighted mean surface temperature for each time using the `~cf.Field.collapse` method:

    .. code-block:: python